symphonyoss/click-to-call-integration/README.md

 # Click to call Integration

-The Symphony Click to Call (C2C) API will add 'Call Work' button and integration feature on to user hover card and profile in Symphony to trigger call.
-This feature can be used to integrate with Enterprise Telephony API.
+The J.P.
+Morgan Symphony Click to Call (C2C) Feature will add the 'Call' button integration feature from the user hover card in Symphony to trigger 'click to call'.
+This feature can be used to integrate with Enterprise telephony APIs.

 ## Contribute